-After oral administration, 78% to 97% of the dose is excreted in the urine and 1% to 3% in feces in the form of metabolites within 48 to 96 hours.
-Most of the dose is excreted in the urine as alpha-phenyl-2-piperidine acetic acid (60% to 86%).
-The cumulative urinary excretion of alpha-phenyl-2-piperidine acetic acid are not significantly different for Ritalin-SR tablets.
+After oral administration of an immediate release formulation of methylphenidate, 78% to 97% of the dose is excreted in the urine and 1% to 3% in the feces in the form of metabolites within 48 to 96 hours.
+Only small quantities (less than 1%) of unchanged methylphenidate appear in the urine.
+Most of the dose is excreted in the urine as ritalinic acid (60% to 86%), the remainder being accounted for by minor metabolite.